swent-epfl/public/project/handouts/m1-deliverables.md

 You must set up your repo with a GitHub workflow to build the app's APK such that, at the end of every Sprint, you can create a new release at the push of a button.
 For M1, your coaches must be able to install the APK on their phone and manually navigate around your app.
 The app should start without a hitch, and the completed features should work bug-free.

+> [!NOTE]
+> You might find yourself with functionality that is to-be-defined or simply not robust enough for M1.
+That is fine.
+What is not fine is for the app to misbehave &ndash; at the very least, have a toast message indicating that a particular function is not yet supported.

 For M1, provide in Moodle the URL of the GitHub Actions workflow run that has the M1 APK in its artifacts; we will download the APK from the run's Artifacts section.

 Consider creating a [release branch](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) called "M1" so that you have a clean snapshot of all code and assets related to M1.